Skip to main content

 These herbal drugs have been known to lead to drowsiness in some patients, which may be increased when combined with alcohol:

-Panax ginseng (ginseng) has been reported to reduced the blood concentrations of alcohol (ethanol) in one case report.
+Panax ginseng (ginseng) has been reported to reduce the blood concentrations of alcohol (ethanol) in one case report.

 Liver Damage

 Some herbal products may lead to liver damage as well.
 Chronic alcohol abuse and alcoholism can lead to liver disease such as cirrhosis.
-The effects may be additive when combined with liver-toxic herbs or other dietary supplements.
+The effects may be additive when combined with herbs or other dietary supplements that can also harm the liver.

 Examples of herbal products that may cause liver toxicity include: